Conservative Party Leader

 - Conservative Party Platform 2004 – Leader Stephen Harper

 How many seats does the Conservative Party have?

-The Conservative Party sits as the official opposition in Parliament with 120 seats.
-The Conservatives previously held 121 seats as a result of the 2019 federal election.
+The Conservative Party sits as the official opposition in Parliament after winning 121 seats in the 2021 federal election.
+The Conservatives also previously held 121 seats as a result of the 2019 federal election.
 What does the Conservative Party do in official opposition?
 Quite simply, its constitutional role is to hold the government accountable and to check the government’s plan.